apache/eventmesh/README.md

 ## Features

-Apache EventMesh (Incubating) has a vast amount of features to help users achieve their goals.
+Apache EventMesh has a vast amount of features to help users achieve their goals.
 Let us share with you some of the key features EventMesh has to offer:

 - Built around the [CloudEvents](https://cloudevents.io) specification.
 - Rapidty extendsible interconnector layer such as the source or sink of Saas, CloudService, and Database etc.